ominous construction site with time out written over it

 A warmhearted thank you to all creators, collaborators and facilitators:

-Maarit Mäkelä, Jussi Leveinen, Priska Falin, Amedeo Martinez, Leena Korkiala-Tanttu, Anssi Luoma, Johanna Hyrkäs, Jaakko Torvinen, Havu Järvelä, Elli Wendelin, Pekka Heikkinen, Jaana Vapaavuori, Hamidreza Daghigh Shirazi, Ari Jokilaakso, Mark Hughes, and Saara Kantele.
+Maarit Mäkelä, Jussi Leveinen, Priska Falin, Amedeo Martinez, Leena Korkiala-Tanttu, Anssi Luoma, Johanna Hyrkäs, Ville Repo, Jaakko Torvinen, Havu Järvelä, Elli Wendelin, Pekka Heikkinen, Jaana Vapaavuori, Hamidreza Daghigh Shirazi, Ari Jokilaakso, Mark Hughes, and Saara Kantele.

 We are Aalto University, a community and network of academics, architects, designers, artists, scientists, engineers, writers, doers, thinkers, innovators, businesses, brands, consumers and citizens.
 We believe that if we can imagine radical, revolutionary change, we can make it happen, too.